artnak/artur.zek/content/projects/zenegg.md

 ## That feels gud-to touch.
 And... it has a pleasant smell
 {{ spacer }}

-Gašper's unique expression and our early communication had it's flaws.
-Video on Youtube exposes our failure and puts Gašper's in an akward position.
-We understand the value of the critique and are aware of the cynical's point of the view but we'd just like to add that Gašper really is a calm, meditating dude.
+Gašper's unique expression and our early communication had it's flaws but we'd just like to say that Gašper is a calm, meditating dude.
 His appearance is truthful and so is his product.
-He's actually a really nice guy.
-ZenEgg is a collectable totem just like fidget spinner.
-It's a wooden egg that looks nice.
+ZenEgg is a collectable totem just like the fidget spinner.
+Only it's a wooden egg that looks nice.
 And has a pleasant smell.

-We collect pretty things because we are fond of aesthetics.
-The objects around us evoke memories.
-Instead of just looking at it as a cheap marketing trick, Gašper's product just want to remind us of the philosophy of peace and self respect.
+We usually collect pretty things because we're fond of aesthetics.
+The objects around us evoke memories or feelings.
+Instead of just looking at it as a cheap marketing trick, Gašper's product just wants to remind us of the philosophy of peace and self respect.
 That's his story.
 And we think it's admirable.

 {{> img src="youtube_comment.png" size="small"}}